isomerpages/enterprisesg-sac-old/README.md

 5. Click on "Commit changes" button to save.

-### Editing FAQ Section
+### Editing FAQ Page
-The FAQ Section page follows the customised 'FAQ' template layout.
+The FAQ page follows the customised 'FAQ' template layout.
 The data in the FAQ page can be edited in the 'faq.yaml' file of the '_data' folder.

 1. Select your "Staging" Branch
 2. In your repository, go to "_data" folder